Ruairi-Grant/PrivateFedLearn/RockPiTests/Instructions.md

 # 1: Vanilla SGD
-Set DPSGD to False in the code run profilingOnLinux.py with Central_mnist.main() as the function
+Set DPSGD to False in the code run profilingOnLinux.py --test-script set to central

 # 2: Central DP
-Set DPSGD to False in the code run profilingOnLinux.py with Central_mnist.main() as the function
+Set DPSGD to False in the code run profilingOnLinux.py with --test-script set to central

 # 3: Vanilla FL
 Get the server ip address